 At its center is the Grand Vividus bed by Hästens, valued at over $400,000 and weighing nearly a ton.
 The bathroom features a 4,000-pound bathtub carved from a single block of black marble, while the two-story closet incorporates amethyst hardware and shearling seating.

 Luxury at this level is defined by uniqueness.
-When each component is designed specifically for the owner, the result cannot be easily replicated.
+In Drake’s house, nearly every element is designed specifically for the owner, making the space impossible to replicate.

 OVO Basketball Court: Personal Brand in Architecture

-One of the most recognizable features of the home is the OVO basketball court.
-Built to full NBA specifications, it includes a pyramidal skylight and Drake’s signature owl logo at center court.
+One of the most recognizable features of Drake’s mansion is the OVO basketball court.
+Built to full NBA specifications, it includes a pyramidal skylight and his signature owl logo at center court.

-Rather than serving as a simple recreational space, the court reinforces his identity.
-It blends lifestyle and branding into the structure itself.
+Rather than serving as a simple recreational space, the court reinforces identity.
+It blends lifestyle and branding directly into the architecture.

 Recording Studio: Where Creativity Lives

-The property includes a world-class recording studio that blends professional function with luxury comfort.
-The space draws inspiration from both 1970s recording studios and London’s exclusive Annabel’s club.
+The property includes a world-class recording studio that merges professional functionality with luxury comfort.

-Custom acoustic engineering, backlit semi-precious stone panels, and refined finishes such as Louis Vuitton monogram silk pillows create a unique working environment.
+Inspired by 1970s recording studios and London’s exclusive Annabel’s club, the space features custom acoustic engineering, backlit semi-precious stone panels, and refined materials such as Louis Vuitton monogram silk pillows.

 Entertainment Spaces and Lifestyle Features

 The indoor pool, finished in black granite, uses indirect lighting to create a calm, cinematic atmosphere.
-Nearby, the awards room functions as a personal gallery, showcasing Grammys, achievements, and rare sports memorabilia.
+An awards room showcases Grammys, achievements, and rare memorabilia, turning the home into a personal archive.

-Outdoor features include a long rectangular pool and a tennis court, while a 10-car underground garage supports an extensive vehicle collection.
+Outdoor features include a long rectangular pool, a tennis court, and a 10-car underground garage supporting an extensive collection of vehicles.

 Security and Privacy: Designed Like a Fortress